Scottish-Tech-Army/Volunteer-app/README.md

 9. In `/app/src/Config/index.ts` set `STA_BASE_URL` to point to **the IP address** for the external URL for the API endpoint on AWS, see [known issues](#known-issues) above -- not to your localhost or its IP address.

 [More instructions to be added]

+# Training resources

+- [STA Vimeo Showcase - Volunteer App Training](https://vimeo.com/showcase/9205161) - recordings of STA training sessions relevant to the volunteer app
+- [Learn React (official tutorial, beta version)](https://beta.reactjs.org/learn) - if you are new to working with React, this is a good place to start.
+(The tutorial on the non-beta site is ok but quite out of date; the beta version is mostly complete and much improved)
+- [React Native docs](https://reactnative.dev/) - React, but for building cross-platform mobile apps
+- [Express JS docs](https://expressjs.com/) - this is the framework used to build the API
+- [React Native Boilerplate docs](https://thecodingmachine.github.io/react-native-boilerplate/) - the project template used to kickstart our app.
+The docs include lots of useful information about the project structure and what some of the dependencies are used for.